houshuang/stian-notes/content/Transfer-of-Learning-from-a-Modern-Multidisciplinary-Perspective.md

     - classic views of transfer measures transfer in ways that make people look dumb
         - measure what is "transferred out" (whether people directly apply what they learned in one context to another), and not what is "transferred in"
         - follow "sequestered problem-solving" paradigm, participants tested isolated from "contaminating" influences of information (colleagues, text, electronic resources)
-    - propose expanded definition of transfer: preparation for future learning (things you learnt help you learn new things more effectively) ^^pro-pedeutic?^^
+    - propose expanded definition of transfer: preparation for future learning (things you learnt help you learn new things more effectively) <span class="highlight">pro-pedeutic?</span>
         - transfer is not as rare as previously assumed
     - two-dimensional space of innovation and efficiency
 - Second chapter by **Christopher Wolfe**, **Valerie Reyna**, **Charles Brainerd**